brent-hartwig/rsuite-container-template-plugin/README.md

 ```

 ## Unit Tests
+JUnit tests were selected for this project, so as not to impose TestNG on others.
+Yet, as shown below, these tests may be executed by TestNG.

 Unit tests are to be within the `test.com.rsicms.rsuite.containerWizard` package.

 Version 0.9.2 includes a Hello World sample.
 The sample was introduced to prove a client project is able to execute this community plugin's tests from within its test harness.
 Below is a sample TestNG configuration file, incorporating the unit tests of community projects it uses (Only one at the time.).

 ```
 <suite name="Java Community Unit Tests" verbose="1">